Laravel Breeze with Inertia, React, Eslint, Prettier, Pint and Husky

 P.S. gc "fixed testing" is a shorthand for git add . && git commit "fixed testing"

-CI/CD Setup
+CI/CD setup

-We can't enforce the rules on everyone or you might skip the Husky setup for certain reasons.
-In that case, we can utilize GitHub Workflows to make sure the commands run on each Pull Request.
+We can’t enforce the rules on everyone or you might skip the Husky setup for certain reasons.
+In that case, we can use GitHub Workflows to make sure the commands run on each Pull Request.

 Here is our GitHub Action that formats the code on Pull Requests: